 While Brian is acknowledged as a blue sky thinker he also has the ability to engage with industry stakeholders particularly government.
 During 2010 in collaboration with IP Australia he lead the Australian pilot of the Peer to Patent project.
 Peer-to-Patent Australia was designed to test if an open community of reviewers could effectively locate prior art that might not otherwise be found by the patent office during a typical examination.
 His groundbreaking work in applying Creative Commons licences to public sector information has lead world practice and the impact of his work was seen in 2010 with the application of Creative Commons licences by the Australian Treasury to the Australian Budget (a world first), the Australian Parliamentary Library, CSIRO through the Atlas of Living Australia and the revision of the Commonwealth of Australia’s “Statement of Intellectual Property Principles for Australian Government Agencies” to incorporate the notion of Creative Commons licensing.

 From 1998-2002 Brian was Head of the School of Law and Justice at Southern Cross University in New South Wales, Australia and from January 2002 - January 2007 he was appointed as Head of the School of Law at QUT in Brisbane.
 In 2009 he was appointed to Government 2.0 Taskforce and to the Advisory Council on Intellectual Property (ACIP).

-Between 2007 and 2012 he was a specialist Research Professor in Intellectual Property and Innovation at QUT and is currently Executive Dean of Law at ACU.
+Between 2007 and 2012 he was a specialist Research Professor in Intellectual Property and Innovation at QUT and is currently Professor of Law at ACU.